An ETF Selection Tool to Write Home About

 – Achieve such in a much less expensive way through lower expense ratios (saving money)

 Numerous studies have shown that ETFs more than hold their own against higher paid money managers.
 So, avoid higher expenses, keep more of what you’ve earned and get your shot at participating in the stock markets by using ETFs.
 If your active money manager has consistently beat the relative passive indices, you are in a small minority.
 While some active managers perform well, getting the results you want over the long haul does seem to be the challenge in the active space, especially after fees.

 You could buy an ETF that replicates the broad market; the S&P 500.
 There are many large ETFs in that space which seal the deal very inexpensively.
 The S&P covers 500 of the US’s largest companies, with roughly half of their exposure in international markets.
 That’s a lot of market coverage and a fair amount of diversification.
 You can go there easily by buying ETFs, call it a day and very likely be ahead of a lot of other investors.

 For those who want more, we developed the ETF Miner because the ETFs I was seeking for my charity were hard to find!
 There are 2,000+ out there and they run the gamut from socially responsible investing to the tracking of base metals or your favorite tech space.

-First, check the ETF Miner to see what ETFs are trending, meaning those that were most active in the recent week.
+First, check the ETF Miner daily to see what was trending yesterday, meaning those that were most active.
+Our high quality database brings that to you for free!
 If your priority is cost, find one with a low expense ratio that also meets your other goals.
 Is the size of the ETF important?
 Or, would a high priority for you be placed towards the length of time the ETF has been in existence?
 It’s all in there.
 The ETF Miner is much better than a simple screener as it is designed to point you towards what you want in a precise but yet simple way.
 Give it a shot and you’ll see what I’m writing home about.